HuyLeDac/RAG_ATAM_Tool/docs/README.md

 1. Report Generation
     - Generate a comprehensive report that includes detailed analysis on architectural decisions, quality attributes, trade-offs, risks, and sensitivity points.
     - Support export options for the report (e.g., PDF, text).
+    - Visualized as a table

 1. Database Management
-    - The system should manage and update a RAG database, including real-world case studies, architectural patterns, and decisions.
+    - The system should manage and update a RAG database, including PDFs (scientific articles)
     - Provide mechanisms for adding new data and removing or modifying outdated data entries.

 ### Success  Metrics